 A good personal injury firm builds strong relationships with their clients by providing direct and personal contact.
 In many firms, the litigation process is unfortunately very impersonal and plaintiffs are only ever working with a paralegal, never ever properly meeting their attorney.
 In many other cases, whoever they do have contact with at the firm is not responsive to calls or emails.

 Other firms, meanwhile, are very proud of the fact that every client is a partner in the process and that they are part of the law firm’s family.
 Even after their case is done, clients might come back for an annual picnic, and they feel very relaxed when they meet with them.
-In terms of what to look for in a Richmond traumatic brain injury lawyer, you want someone like that—a TBI attorney who will help lay out the road map for you on not only how your case is going to proceed, but how they are going to help in the right direction of getting your life to where you want it to be.
+In terms of what to look for in a local traumatic brain injury attorney, you want someone like that—a TBI attorney who will help lay out the road map for you on not only how your case is going to proceed, but how they are going to help in the right direction of getting your life to where you want it to be.

 A lawyer’s greatest responsibility throughout the case is to always be candid with the plaintiff and not create unrealistic expectations.
 In fact, a lot of lawyers learn the hard way over the course of their career how crucial it is to control client expectations very early on in the process by promising either a resolution too quickly or too large of a settlement or a judgment.